Juniper/contrail-installer/README.md

 ==================

 contrail-installer is a set of scripts and utilities to quickly build, install, configure and deploy OpenContrail.
+It can be used with pre-build packages (e.g. Launchpad PPA) or from sources.
+It is typically used in conjunction with devstack.

 # Versions